BDC Hamburger Icon

 Solution: Your low CTRs may be a result of disinterested subscribers.
 Try these methods to capture their interest enough for them to click your links:

-• Use video content in your email.
-Video content is more engaging.
-Campaign Monitor says that adding videos to your marketing materials can boost your CTRs by 65%.
+• Use video content in your email: Video content is exceptionally engaging.
+Campaign Monitor says that adding videos to your marketing materials can boost your CTRs by 65 percent.

-• Optimize your emails for mobile.
-You need to use a mobile-responsive design for your emails.
+• Optimize your emails for mobile: You must use a mobile-responsive design for your emails.
 If your emails aren’t properly optimized for mobile, they may take too long to load or become unreadable with small fonts.
 This can result in disinterested recipients and lower CTRs.

 6. Measurable ROI is hard to achieve.

 Measuring digital marketing ROI isn’t easy.
-Maybe you saw a 4% increase in CTR for your latest email blast, but did you experience any increase in conversions or leads?
+Maybe you saw a 4 percent increase in CTR for your latest email blast, but did you experience any increase in conversions or leads?

 Solution: Closed-loop marketing can help achieve measurable ROI to resolve email marketing challenges.
 With closed-loop marketing, you’ll follow a subscriber from the first point of contact (visiting your website) to their final conversion into a paying customer via website cookies and internal communications.